softwaremagico/KendoTournamentManager/README.md

 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=kendo-tournament-frontend&metric=bugs)](https://sonarcloud.io/summary/new_code?id=kendo-tournament-frontend)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=kendo-tournament-frontend&metric=security_rating)](https://sonarcloud.io/summary/new_code?id=kendo-tournament-frontend)

-Kendo Tournament Manager v2 is a complete rebuild of the old tool [Kendo Tournament Generator](https://sourceforge.net/projects/kendotournament/files/) with the effort of adapting it to more modern technologies.
+Kendo Tournament Manager v2 is the final tool for handling all your kendo leagues information in one place.
+A complete rebuild from the old tool [Kendo Tournament Generator](https://sourceforge.net/projects/kendotournament/files/) with the effort of adapting it to more modern technologies.
 The new architecture allows the deployment of this tool as a web application -rather than a desktop application- allowing some advantages such as better compatibility between devices, as now can be used in any